quic/hexagonMVM/README.md

 ## Status

-Current fails when trying to enable the MMU at 1223

-See it failing with:
+The current status is the minivm can execute the first test (first.S).
+It is a simple test that prints "Hello!" and exits.
+Run "make test" to see it in action.

+You can attach the LLDB debugger as follows

     $ make test QEMU_OPTS='-s -S'

 And in another tab:

-    $ make dbg LLDB_OPTS="-o 'break set -a 0xc0000aa4' -o c"
+    $ make dbg LLDB_OPTS="-o 'break set -a 0xc0000ac4' -o c -o stepi"
-    $ step